Easy DIY Ski Storage Rack

 This is such a quick and easy project…and great for beginners too.
 In about an hour you can put this ski rack together, and have organized ski storage!
 I just love that we have a designated place for them–close, but still out of the way.

-We had extra plywood, so we were able to use what we had on hand.
-This is a great way to use scrap wood if you have it!
 It’s a simple ski rack solution that keeps skis in place, and gets them up and out of the way.
 Each of us has a ski bag that keeps our boots, helmets, goggles, mittens, and balaclavas.
 We store them on basement shelving, instead of the garage.
 But you could also build this in a basement, and add a shelf above or below for ski bags (they are backpack-style, and we LOVE them!!) or boots and other gear.
-This rack was built to store seven pairs of skis for our family, but it’s easily customizable for as many pairs as you need.
-This is also a great way to store XC skis!
-The small hooks are perfect to hang poles right next to each pair of skis.

 DIY Ski Storage Rack